DevMountain/qa_student_assignments/units/unit_2_engineering/2.11/project2.02.md

 picture items.
 If you can easily identify when an item should be broken into smaller tasks, feel free, but focus more on getting all the tasks created vs grooming them perfectly.

 ---

+## Submission

+Using Canvas, submit a link to your Jira Board for our initial review.

+---